-Certification: Early Childhood Education (Birth-Grade 2) and Students with Disabilities (Birth-Grade 2) with an annotation certificate in Severe/Multiple Disabilities
+Early Childhood Education (Birth to Grade 2) and Students with Disabilities (Birth to Grade 2) with an annotation certificate in Severe/Multiple Disabilities

-This program is designed for applicants who do not hold NYS certification (Dual Certification)
+This program is designed for applicants who do not hold New York State (NYS) certification (Dual Certification)

 - A liberal arts or science major or interdisciplinary concentration of at least 30 credits